 Despite the challenges the industry has recently faced, there are a number of opportunities:

-• With the proliferation of remote work, the average length of stay has increased by as much as 15% and group business has also
+- With the proliferation of remote work, the average length of stay has increased by as much as 15% and group business has also

-• As the Millennial and Gen Z segments make up the largest portion of travel consumers, soft brands will be in high demand as these consumers seek unique experiences with independent brands.
+been on the rise.
+Therefore, hotel product with meeting space is highly sought after and is commanding a premium. - As the Millennial and Gen Z segments make up the largest portion of travel consumers, soft brands will be in high demand as these consumers seek unique experiences with independent brands.

-• Investors view the select service and extended stay categories to offer healthy margins with solid cash flows, attracting both group and
+- Investors view the select service and extended stay categories to offer healthy margins with solid cash flows, attracting both group and

-• The leisure segment continues to perform well and the uber-luxury category, which caters to the top 1% of the wealth, will be the one to watch as it continues to evolve.
+transient business. - The leisure segment continues to perform well and the uber-luxury category, which caters to the top 1% of the wealth, will be the one to watch as it continues to evolve.

 These conditions have wide ranging impacts on the business, not just to owners, but to the hotel brands, operators, and advisors.
 While owners will focus on rigorous asset management strategies and opportunistic investing, hospitality brands are shifting further away from hotel operations.
 The brands will continue to evolve into large consumer marketing machines valuing loyalty programs, payments products and other ancillary business lines through strategic partnerships.
 Although we may see some further consolidation among the third-party operators with the reduced transaction volume, managers will likely experience a plateau in market share and new management contracts.